Florida fraud victim tracks down suspect, calls police - NewsBreak

 Florida fraud victim tracks down suspect, calls police

 STUART, Fla.
-(AP) — When a Florida woman noticed suspicious activity on her bank account, she investigated on her own, and was able to track the suspect to a gas station.
-She then called police.
+(AP) — When a Florida woman noticed fraudulent activity on her bank account, she began investigating on her own, and was able to track him to a gas station.
+Then she called police.

-She was able to identify that a man driving a white work truck had made the charges, police said.
-How she got this information is unknown at this time.
+She was able to find out that a man driving a white work truck had made the charges, police said.
+They didn’t say how she got this information.

-She saw the man toss credit cards in the trash and at the same time she began receiving fraudulent alerts from her bank.
+She saw the man toss credit cards in the trash and at the same time was receiving fraudulent alerts from her bank.

 A Stuart police sergeant came to the gas station and talked to the man, who is from Fort Lauderdale.